RenzoMurinaCadierno/DjangoProjectsGateway/readme.md

 __***Image showcase***__

--**Home page, a simple landing page that invites you to read the instructions.**
+- **Home page, a simple landing page that invites you to read the instructions.**

 ![Home page](https://github.com/RenzoMurinaCadierno/DjangoProjectsGateway/blob/master/images/rnmcsocial01.PNG)

--**Once logged in, you can create a group yourself by giving it a name and a description.**
+- **Once logged in, you can create a group yourself by giving it a name and a description.**

 ![Group creation](https://github.com/RenzoMurinaCadierno/DjangoProjectsGateway/blob/master/images/rnmcsocial02.PNG)

--**You will be redirected to the group's page.
+- **You will be redirected to the group's page.
 Member count is set to one as you are the creator by default, and you are given the option to leave.
 Posts will appear below.**

 ![Group page](https://github.com/RenzoMurinaCadierno/DjangoProjectsGateway/blob/master/images/rnmcsocial03.PNG)

--**Your created group will appear on the list of available groups to join, by clicking on Group's navlink above.**
+- **Your created group will appear on the list of available groups to join, by clicking on Group's navlink above.**

 ![Available group's list](https://github.com/RenzoMurinaCadierno/DjangoProjectsGateway/blob/master/images/rnmcsocial04.PNG)

--**Entering a group gives you the chance to post a commentary.**
+- **Entering a group gives you the chance to post a commentary.**

 ![Commenting on a group](https://github.com/RenzoMurinaCadierno/DjangoProjectsGateway/blob/master/images/rnmcsocial05.PNG)

--**And it will appear in the group's page, from most recent to oldest.
+- **And it will appear in the group's page, from most recent to oldest.
 You are given the chance to delete the comment.**

 ![Comment list](https://github.com/RenzoMurinaCadierno/DjangoProjectsGateway/blob/master/images/rnmcsocial06.PNG)

--**By cicking on your username in the navlink above, you will be directed to your comments history.**
+- **By cicking on your username in the navlink above, you will be directed to your comments history.**

 ![User's comment history](https://github.com/RenzoMurinaCadierno/DjangoProjectsGateway/blob/master/images/rnmcsocial07.PNG)